 Use personalized and highly-targeted messaging to nurture relationships with your connections until the point of purchase.

 Since the moment your prospective customer first learned about your company, they have seen social media posts, read blogs, browsed your website, and sought to learn more.
 They provided their contact details to receive an offering, enabling you to begin cultivating a deeper connection with the help of target personas.
 Responses to each marketing effort should be closely monitored and adjusted to ensure optimal ROI.

 Smart businesses use the following tools when cultivating connections:

 In order for such connections to make a real business impact, the right sales processes have to be put into place.
-Without the right structure, other efforts can slump right over.
+As mentioned in the Core section above, without the right structure, other efforts can slump right over.
 It's not enough to just have a software solution like HubSpot or Salesforce.
 The people using the software - your sales team - have to interact with it, use it and integrate it with real-life repeatable and measurable processes to make the whole thing work.

 Encourage referral and repeat business with valuable, targeted content.

 When your transaction is complete, your job is not over.
 The best source of new business is referrals, and the best way to ensure ongoing revenue is to reduce churn wherever possible and improve customer lifetime value.
 Thinking strategically about how to delight your customers helps you continue to provide customers with valuable content, reinforces their favorable experience, and keeps contact details updated and within reach for future opportunities.

 Tools used to continue delighting your customers include: